unahouExosite/docs/guides/user-management.md

 # Guide: Manage Users

 Murano user management supports user authentication, role-based access control, and storage per user.
-This guide will give simple examples of using User Service from [http://docs.exosite.com/reference/services/user/] to manage users under your solution.
+This guide will give simple examples for managing users under your solution with [User Management Service](http://docs.exosite.com/reference/services/user/).

 # Prerequisites

-1. Need a solution for following the examples step by step.
+1. You will need a solution to follow these examples step by step.
-2. Need to install MrMurano [https://github.com/exosite/MuranoCLI] for solution deploy.
+2. You will need to install Murano CLI [https://github.com/exosite/MuranoCLI] to deploy your solution.
-3. Need to add following functions to 'my_library' of MODULES for reuse.
-Use MrMurano to syndown your solution, then put the code into **modules/my_library.lua**
+3. You will need to add the following functions to 'my_library' of MODULES for reuse.
+Use Murano CLI to syncdown your solution, then put this code into **modules/my_library.lua**
    ```lua
     function find_user_by_email(email)
       -- This function is for finding user by email, which makes use of the filter of user listing operation.